adonisjs/legacy-docs/2.0/getters-and-setters.md

 Getters and setters allow you to format attributes on your data models.
 Converting user statuses from integer to strings, formatting phone numbers before saving are good examples of Setters.

 ## Getters
-Getters transform data after you fetch them from your database and to define a getter you make use of defined pattern.
-For example `first_name` field inside the database will be accessed as `getFirstName` , where you convert actual field name to Pascal case and prepend keyword get to it.
+Getters transform data after you fetch them from your database and to define a getter you make use of a defined pattern.
+For example `first_name` field inside the database will be accessed as `getFirstName` , where you convert actual field name to Pascal case and prepend `get` keyword to it.

 ```javascript,line-numbers
 class User extends Lucid {